lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 005.md

 Under a workbench a pretty far decayed corpse was found, we assumed this is [[Veshje]], according to [[Keth]] this has been for at least 4 or 5 months.

 We found a letter that explains what [[Veshje]] had been doing in this lab.
 This whole setup here was created specifically to look into different planes to try and find his lost friends.
-The desp
+The desperation in these letters/books are very much seeping through.
 # Loot: